PHANGS-JWST: the largest extragalactic molecular cloud catalog traced by polycyclic aromatic hydrocarbon emission: Summary and conclusion

 We also fit a lognormal to the mass spectra with a completeness limit extending down to $2\times 10^{3} \, \msun$, well below previously obtained depths with CO observations, and find that it represents a good fit.
 Spiral arm clouds tend to have more massive clouds than the other environments according to the $s$ and $\sigma$ of the lognormal distribution fits.
 Positive correlations exist between both the $s_{\rm gal}$ and $\sigma_{\rm gal}$ of clouds, sSFR, and the median \sigmol\ of the galaxies, reflecting that galaxies that host more massive clouds have more star formation with respect to their stellar mass.

 The cloud properties show minimal variation as a function of $\rm R_{gal}$.
-The \Reff\ of the clouds is consistent towards the outskirts of the galaxies.
-Meanwhile, the cloud \sigmol\ values decrease by a factor of $\sim 1.5 - 2$ towards the outer parts of the galaxies.
+The \Reff\ of the clouds is consistent toward the outskirts of the galaxies.
+Meanwhile, the cloud \sigmol\ values decrease by a factor of $\sim 1.5 - 2$ toward the outer parts of the galaxies.
 Also, at a fixed $\rm R_{gal}$/R$_e$, spiral arms have \sigmol\ values approximately $1.5 - 2.5$ times higher than those in interarm regions.
 It is worth noting that \sigmol\ trend varies largely between different galaxies, with flat, decreasing, and even no trend as a function of $\rm R_{gal}$.
-Factors like large-scale processes, galaxy types, and morphologies might influence the observed trends.
+Factors such as large-scale processes, galaxy types, and morphologies might influence the observed trends.

 The cloud mass spectra, radial profiles, and properties vary from galaxy to galaxy depending on their physical conditions and local environments.
 In contrast, combining all clouds across galaxies averages out this local information, emphasizing only global environmental differences between galaxies.